Chiang Dao trekking area

 Chiang Dao Trekking

 We have been organising tours in Chiang Dao district for more than 20 years.
 The Chiang Dao trekking area is very suitable for families with children of all ages and first-time trekkers.
 There are many villages, many trails and the trails are not too steep.
 Most villages are accessible by car year-round.
 We can be very flexible here.
 It is very easy to adjust the trekking to the needs of trekkers.
 We can offer a very challenging trekking in this area.
 We offer a wide array of programs in this area.
 Although the villages often receive guests, the local hill tribes are still very welcoming.
+Are you interested in Chiang Dao Jungle Trekking?
+You will need three days to get into the real jungle of Sri Lanna National Park.

 On the way to Chiang Dao, it is possible to do either bamboo or rubber boat (white water) rafting on the Taeng River (Mae Taeng).
 It is also possible to combine the trekking here with kayaking on the Ping River, cycling or a zipline adventure.
 There are many elephant camps in the Mae Taeng area such as Kantha Elephant Camp, Elephant Nature Park and many others.